Because of the words and actions of 45 and members of his administration I’m hearing more and more people pray for his removal.

-I have been teaching on prayer all year and one of the things that I have emphasized is that we should be open with God when we pray and tell Him how we really feel.
+Over the years in my teaching on prayer I have emphasized is that we should be open with God when we pray and tell Him how we really feel.
 I even preached a sermon a few weeks ago titled Stop Faking It.
 So I decided to look at what the Bible says about removing wicked leaders if we feel that their actions are ungodly and against the teachings of Christ.
-Here what I found.
+Here's what I found.

 Romans 13:1-5 (NLT)1 Everyone must submit to governing authorities.
 For all authority comes from God, and those in positions of authority have been placed there by God.2 So anyone who rebels against authority is rebelling against what God has instituted, and they will be punished.3 For the authorities do not strike fear in people who are doing right, but in those who are doing wrong.
 Would you like to live without fear of the authorities?
 Do what is right, and they will honor you.4 The authorities are God’s servants, sent for your good.
 But if you are doing wrong, of course you should be afraid, for they have the power to punish you.
 They are God’s servants, sent for the very purpose of punishing those who do what is wrong.5 So you must submit to them, not only to avoid punishment, but also to keep a clear conscience.